christophfranke/signal-chain/README.md

 - `$.error.log`: Logs a passing Error value.
 - `$.error.handle`: Enters the *inner Chain* when passing an Error value.
 - `$.error.discard`: Turns an Error value into and undefined.
-- `$.error.log.panik`: Throws incoming Error value and breaks the chain.
+- `$.error.panik`: Throws incoming Error value and breaks the chain.

 **Array Operators**
 - `$.collect`: Collects all incoming values.